victorcouste/zeppelin-spark-cassandra-demo/README.md

-# Introduction to Zeppelin + Apache Spark + Apache Cassandra
+# Apache Zeppelin + Apache Spark + Apache Cassandra

 This is a tutorial explaining how to use [Apache Zeppelin notebook](https://zeppelin.incubator.apache.org/) to interact with Apache Cassandra data through Apache Spark or directly through Cassandra CQL language.